Ubiquity; Impossible without Payment Choice

 Not really, when it comes to “how to instant.”

 Instant payments present a world of possibilities for creating better consumer experiences.
-The concept is both incredibly simple and incredibly intuitive: offer customers 24/7 access to good funds on demand, however and wherever they want them.
-Said another way, let consumers get paid the same way they pay you.
-Let them choose from what’s in their wallet, payment by payment if they so desire.
+The concept is simple and intuitive.
+Offer customers 24/7 access to on-demand funds, how and when they want them.
+Simply put, let consumers get paid the same way they pay you.
+Give them the most choice possible, payment by payment if necessary.

-But delivering on that concept — and providing instant push payments on demand and with choice — isn’t that simple.
-It involves a lot more than just providing immediate access to funds by connecting to a rail’s API or even a couple of rails’ APIs.
+But delivering on that concept and providing instant, on-demand payments with choice isn’t that simple.
+It involves more than providing immediate access to funds by connecting to a rail’s API or even a couple of rails’ APIs.

-Instant payments have to be secure, risk-managed and in line with regulatory requirements, requirements that may vary by state, such as with insurance claims payments.
-They have to work for many different types of businesses who want to push those funds instantly, and for consumers who want to receive them in a variety of ways.
-They have to work within a company’s customer care ecosystem.
-And they have to be offered omni channel and with consistent experiences across those channels.
+Instant payments have to be secure, risk-managed, and in line with regulatory requirements.
+Requirements that may vary by state, like with insurance claims payments.
+They have to work for different businesses that want to push those funds instantly and for consumers who want to receive them in different ways.
+They have to work within a company’s customer care ecosystem, and they have to offer consistent omnichannel experiences.

 The More ‘Rails’ the Merrier?

-Over the last few years we’ve seen instant payments emerge among P2P marketplaces and the upsurge of volume on platforms like Venmo and Zelle.
+Over the last several years, we’ve seen instant payments emerge among P2P marketplaces and the upsurge of volume on platforms like Venmo.
 Then, they gained traction in the gig economy, where the ability to pay workers instantly became a major competitive differentiator for marketplaces looking to attract workers.
-Those two things were really the catalyst that turned instant payments into a tidal wave here in the U.S.
+Those two things were really the catalyst that turned instant payments into a tidal wave in the U.S.

-Now “instant” has spread to lenders, the insurance industry, payroll departments, restaurants, airlines and more.
-One of the biggest emerging areas include A/P automation solutions for B2B and B2C payments.
+Now, “instant” has spread to lenders, the insurance industry, payroll departments, restaurants, airlines, and more.
+One of the biggest emerging areas includes AP automation solutions for B2B and B2C payments.

-From Ingo’s perspective, as a disbursements marketplace, the more ‘rails’ the merrier.
-More options mean more choice for consumers and small to medium-size businesses in how to receive instant payments.
+From Ingo’s perspective as a disbursements marketplace, the more ‘rails’ the merrier.
+More options mean more choice for consumers and small to medium-sized businesses in how to receive instant payments.

 Navigating What’s Next

-The opportunity is to create ubiquity by offering consumers and SMBs a choice in how to be paid.
-That is similar to consumers deciding how they want to pay today: a mix of cash, debit, credit, digital wallets and even checks — all payment methods supported by the merchants they do business with.
+The goal is to create brand ubiquity by offering consumers and SMBs a choice in how to be paid.
+They should be able to choose from a mix of cash, debit, credit, digital wallets, and even checks, all payment methods supported by the merchants they do business with.
 Forcing consumers or SMBs into a particular instant payment method won’t work because that’s inconsistent with how they decide to pay today.

-The future of “how to instant” for banks and corporates is putting as many options on the table as possible and letting the customers’ preference be their “North Star.”
-Ubiquity, then, becomes a function of choice.
+The future of instant for banks and corporates is putting as many options on the table as possible and letting the customers’ preference be their guiding principle.
+Brand ubiquity then becomes a function of choice.